-During the 2013 legislative session, the Senate confirmed the appointment of Ms. Cindy Day to serve a four-year term on the Commission.
-Her term will remain in effect until July 1, 2016.
+During the 2014 legislative session, the Senate confirmed the appointment of Ms. Pam Inmann to serve a four-year term on the Commission as the representative engaged in business in a management-level capacity for at least five years.
+Her term will remain in effect until July 1, 2017.